Procurement Law, Strategy and Practice by Distance Learning LLM

 - Cymhwyster: LLM

-- Hyd: 2 years, part-time by distance learning.
-January start date only.
+- Hyd: Duration: 2 years, part-time by distance learning.
+January or September start date.
 For candidates who do not wish to proceed to the Masters level, there are also 2 exit qualifications available: a Postgraduate Certificate and a Postgraduate Diploma, depending on the number of modules completed.

 Focusing on procurement law, strategy and practice, this innovative distance learning programme will equip students with the key skills required to occupy senior level positions within public and private sector procurement.
 You will gain a prestigious Masters-level qualification with a specialisation in procurement law, strategy and practice, which will provide a springboard for those already working in procurement-related professions to accelerate their career progression.
 Those who desire to pursue a career in this area will be provided with a unique opportunity to rapidly elevate their understanding and to enter the profession at a senior level.